dsccommunity/ConfigMgrCBDsc/README.md

 If desired, once the configuration is created you can add the necessary pieces to encrypt the passwords in the mof file.

+If looking to stand-up a brand new environment, an example of installing pre-reqs, SQL, and installing Configuration Manager can be found in examples: PrimaryInstall.ps1.
+Using the information in the example can assist with setting up a brand new environment and using the output from ReverseDsc to quickly stand up a new test environment.

 ### Supported DSC Resources

 Currently not all modules will gathered by ReverseDSC.
 Below will list